szapp/FeatShare/doc/features.rst

 The green-apples-feature will also have the trait 'color', but it is green in this case.

 Traits are references for anchors.
-There is an anchor for each trait, although not always the case (some anchors may use the same trait in different ways).
+There is an anchor for each trait, although this is not always the case (some anchors may use the same trait in different ways).

 In the apple example, there is probably an anchor that targets the color trait and incorporates it into the correct file at the correct position.
-If a trait has to modify more than one file or several different lines of text in one file, there might be more than one anchor that references that trait.
+If a trait has to modify more than one file or several different parts of a file, there might be more than one anchor that references that trait.

-Traits are essentially sets key-value pairs, where key is the trait name (e.g. 'color') and value is the expression of the trait (e.g. 'red'), or to put it differently, the text to be inserted.
+Traits are essentially sets of key-value pairs, where key is the trait name (e.g. 'color') and value is the expression of the trait (e.g. 'red'), or to put it differently, the text to be inserted.

 The way traits are represented in a feature file depends on the definitions in the :ref:`config <configjson>`.
 However, it should not be necessary to change the default syntax which looks like this.